Erastova-group/ClayCode/README.md

 ## Installation

-This package requires python version >=3.9 and pipx.
+This package requires python version >=3.9 and pipx, and it also uses some of the functionality of Gromacs.

-1. Install Python 3.9: Follow the [Python Setup and Usage guide](https://docs.python.org/3/using/index.html) for your OS
+1. Install Python 3.9: Follow the [Python Setup and Usage guide](https://docs.python.org/3/using/index.html)
-1. Install pipx: Follow the [Installation guide](https://pypa.github.io/pipx/installation/) for your OS
+2. Install pipx: Follow the [Installation guide](https://pypa.github.io/pipx/installation/)
+3. Install Gromacs: Follow the [Current Gromacs installation guide](https://manual.gromacs.org/current/install-guide/index.html)
-1. Install ClayCode
+4. Install ClayCode:

      ```shell
      gh repo clone Erastova-group/ClayCode